echoreader/bytehuman.blog/posts/types-of-threat-in-network-security.md

 This example shows how a single **phishing** email can lead to a complete operational shutdown a classic example of the domino effect in **network security**.

+> Also check out [Security Services in Cybersecurity](https://bytehuman.blog/security-services-in-cyber-security/) — an article that covers a similar topic and complements this one.

 ## Building Your Defense: A Proactive Stance

 Knowing the threats is half the battle.
 Here’s a high-level table connecting common threats to their primary defensive strategies.